 In addition to these programs, Coe international students who are not enrolled in an ESL program may register for ESL courses and work with ESL faculty on a one-on-one basis to support their language needs.

-ESL-195 Reading Writing Workshop (WE)

-Strengthens critical reading, academic writing, and reasoning skills by engaging with a variety of texts.
-Students identify, challenge, and write arguments by practicing summary, analysis, paraphrase, and response to published work as well as work of their peers.
-May be taken more than once with consent of the program director provided the topics are substantially different.
-Prerequisite: enrolled in ELAB or undergraduate program with appropriate TOEFL score or consent of instructor.

 ESL-180 Topics in Listening

 Develops academic listening and note-taking skills with a focus on micro listening such as listening for numbers, word stress, thought groups, and accent differences as well as macro listening like listening for headings, transition words and phrases, and distinguishing main ideas from details.
 May be taken more than once with consent of the program director provided the topics are substantially different.
 Prerequisite: enrolled in ELAB or undergraduate program with